 This publication from the Texas Attorney General covers adjudication, rulemaking, judicial review of each type of action, and enforcement of agency orders and rules as governed by the Administrative Procedure Act, as well as briefly discusses the Open Meetings and Public Information Acts.

 This is a featured Texas title Administrative proceedings deskbook

 By Texas Justice Court Training Center.
 Texas Justice Court Training Center.
-Third edition.
-2021.
+Fourth edition.
+2023.